appium/appium-ios-remotexpc/docs/apple-tv-pairing-guide.md

 - Restart the Apple TV and try again
 - Ensure the Apple TV is in discovery mode (Settings → Remotes and Devices)
 - Try temporarily disabling firewall on your development machine
+- Ensure your firewall isn't blocking mDNS traffic (port 5353 UDP)

+### Issue: Device not found when using --device flag

+**Possible causes:**
+- Device name doesn't match exactly (case-sensitive)
+- Device is not in discovery mode
+- Device identifier is incorrect

+**Solutions:**
+- Run without the `--device` flag first to see available devices
+- Ensure the device name matches exactly (including spaces and capitalization)
+- Verify the device is in discovery mode
+- Try using device index instead of name

 ### Issue: PIN verification fails

+**Possible causes:**
+- Incorrect PIN entered
+- PIN expired
+- Network interruption during verification

 **Solutions:**
 - Double-check you entered the correct PIN